jdc-cunningham/nanta/devlog.md

 3:30 PM
 Think I'll just go ahead and add the note creation too while I'm at it, just added update

+hmm...
+I think I'll be a good boy and add a contextual wrapper around window.postMessage that'll make it easier to understand what it's doing

+3:48 PM
+Cool only thing I'm missing now is delete which I rarely use, the API method exists but yeah

 05/08/2022
 Finally have some time to work on this.
 I really want this because all this time I've just been saving tabs but never looking at them again.